top of page

 1. $5m of funding has been provided by the Federal Government reducing SCRC and TMR's commitment to $5million each.

-2. No Memorandum of Understanding between TMR and the SCRC has been signed.
+2. The Memorandum of Understanding between TMR and the SCRC was finally signed in March 2023.

 3. TMR has expanded the project and renamed it "Sunshine Coast Public Transport" (SCPT) Project

-5. TMR are simultaneously running a $6million study looking at the Camcos Corridor, Beewah to Maroochydore (B2M), expected to be complete early 2023.
+5. TMR are simultaneously running a $14million study looking at the Camcos Corridor, Beewah to Maroochydore (Sunshine Coast Direct Rail Line), expected to be complete end of 2023.

 Timing?

-MTAG has been advised that the SCPT project is now running well behind the timing the SCRC originally proposed.
-Estimated completion of the Detailed Business Case (orginally mid to late 2022) is now estimated to be in 2025.
+MTAG has been advised that the SCPT project is running well behind the timing the SCRC originally proposed.
+Estimated completion of the Detailed Business Case (orginally mid to late 2022) is now estimated to be mid 2024.
 Implementation timing after that is unknown.

 bottom of page